Social software start-up Classy raises $118 million from Norwest, other investors

 Classy intends to use the fresh capital to enter new segments, such as corporate donors, as part of its broader strategy to match more high-profile donors with non-profit companies, Scot Chisholm told Reuters.

+“It’s been about 10 years, and maybe a couple months, since Classy was founded as a technology company.
+But the story started several years before that, really, at a personal level,” said Chisholm.

-The company, which started off as a local fundraising firm to help raise funds for the American Cancer Society in San Diego, relaunched as a technology venture in 2011.
-Classy then pivoted its focus to the online space which makes it easier for non-profit companies to connect with donors.
+The idea for the company was inspired after Chisholm and his friends helped raise funds for the American Cancer Society in San Diego.
+A few years later, in 2011, Classy was formally launched as a technology venture with a focus on the online space, which makes it easier for non-profit companies to connect with donors.

 Reporting by Sohini Podder in Bengaluru; Editing by Amy Caren Daniel